Directives start with the symbol `:-'. Any required output must be programmed explicitly; e.g. the directive:

 goals in the directive have been successfully executed.

 Other alternative solutions are not sought.
 If no solution can be

 * Goal - goal failed

 as a warning.

 The principal use for directives (as opposed to queries) is to allow files to contain directives that call various predicates, but for which you do not want to have the answers printed out.
-In such cases you only want to call the predicates for their effect, i.e. you do not want terminal interaction in the middle of consulting the file.
-A useful example would be the use of a directive in a file that loads a whole list of other files, e.g.:
+In such cases you only want to call the predicates for their effect, i.e. you don't want terminal interaction in the middle of consulting the file.
+A useful example would be the use of a directive in a file that consults a whole list of other files, e.g.:

 | ?- [myprog].

 When simply interacting with the top-level, this distinction between queries and directives is not normally very important.
 At top-level you should just type queries normally.
 In a file, queries are in fact treated as directives, i.e. if you wish to execute some goals then the directive in the file must be preceded by `:-' or `?-'; otherwise, it would be treated as a clause.